p00f/godbolt.nvim/README.md

 ### Fuzzy finder integration

 If in `:GodboltCompiler <compiler>` or `:'<,'>GodboltCompiler <compiler>`, `<compiler>` is `telescope`, `fzf`, `skim` or `fzy`, you can choose the compiler using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf](https://github.com/junegunn/fzf), [skim](https://github.com/lotabout/skim) or [fzy](https://github.com/jhawthorn/fzy) + [nvim-fzy](https://github.com/mfussenegger/nvim-fzy) respectively.

+### Quickfix
+Set `quickfix.enable = true` as described above to populate the quickfix in case of errors.
+If `quickfix.auto_open` is true, a quickfix list will automatically open if the compiler outputs errors.
+Otherwise you can manually `:copen`

 ## Demo
 [![asciicast](https://asciinema.org/a/451832.svg)](https://asciinema.org/a/451832)